ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

     }
 {% endhighlight %}

-Before we conclude this section, there is 1 more thing I would like to share with you.
+Before we conclude this section, there is one more thing I would like to share with you.
 Because we want to sign and protect our messages, we always want to use asymmetric encryption.
 But, once our private key has been captured, anyone who has this can forge transactions.
 One way that **COULD** counter this is to generate a new key pair every session, or even per transaction.